pidupuis/blog/source/about/index.md

 These are all totally legitimate questions.

 Software industry companies are not perfect either.
 Automated testing is often considered an inferior job compared to Software developer.
 It seems so faster and easier to live on hot fixes than to write tests.
 It is even more glorious.
 And even with tests, your code is not bug-proof.

 If you read those lines, either you're my mom or you want to do better code.
 In any way, it's nice to have you.
 Why another programming blog you may ask.
 Is it better than anyone else?
 Nope.
-This is just an humble site where I want to share my experience and tips.
+This is just a modest site where I want to share my experience in Web Development and Software Quality Assurance, especially applied but not limited to Bioinformatics.

 I hope you'll enjoy the trip!

-To report mistakes, suggest topics or everything else, feel free to email me.

 # About That Guy I Am